 Web resources caching

 Magnolia has a separate Digital asset management module.
-Assets (for example images) and asset renditions served directly from Magnolia are cached by default.
+Assets (such as images) and asset renditions served directly from Magnolia are cached by default.
 Assets served from external an DAM such as Cumulus DAM connector or Amazon S3 Connector module are not cached by Magnolia.

 Granular cache policy configuration